-Metolazone is also indicated for the treatment of hypertension, alone or in combination with other antihypertensive drugs of a different class.
-Mykrox[®] tablets, a more rapidly available form of metolazone, are intended for the treatment of new patients with mild to moderate hypertension.
-A dose titration is necessary if Mykrox[®] tablets are to be substituted for Zaroxolyn[®] tablets and other formulations of metolazone that share its slow and incomplete bioavailability, in the treatment of hypertension.
+Metolazone tablets, USP, are also indicated for the treatment of hypertension, alone or in combination with other antihypertensive drugs of a different class.
+MYKROX Tablets, a more rapidly available form of metolazone, are intended for the treatment of new patients with mild to moderate hypertension.
+A dose titration is necessary if MYKROX Tablets are to be substituted for metolazone tablets, USP, in the treatment of hypertension.
+See package circular for MYKROX Tablets.